arviz-devs/arviz/doc/source/user_guide/plots_arguments_guide.md

 (plots_arguments_guide)=
 # Plots' arguments guide

 Arviz {ref}`plot <plot_api>` module is used for plotting data.
-It consists of lot of functions that serves different purposes.
+It consists many functions that each serve different purposes.
 Most of these plotting functions have common arguments.
-These common arguments are explained below with the examples.
+These common arguments are explained in the following examples.

 <!--- TODO: use names like centered, non_centered, rugby, radon... -->